ClippyRoyale/WorldConverter/README.md

 There are two main ways to run this program:

 1. On your computer.
 The app will run faster and look better but some programming experience is recommended.
-You’ll need to install Python and the “pillow” module.
-If you don’t know how to do either of these things or you aren’t allowed to install programs on your computer (e.g. because it’s a school computer), try option 2...
+You’ll need to install Python.
+If you aren’t allowed to install programs on your computer (e.g. because it’s a school computer), try option 2...
 2. Online with Replit.
 This method is a little clunkier but it’s more beginner-friendly and supports basically any device, including Windows, Mac, Linux, Chromebooks, Android, and iOS.
 Link: https://replit.com/@WaluigiRoyale/Deluxifier

 ## ⚠️ WARNING - HEALTH AND SAFETY